josemic/eNose/README.md

         The Packet is a binary holding the captured data.

+    2) defrag:
+        Defragments the incoming tcp stream into packages of 1500 bytes.
+Tracks sequence numbers and acknowleges.
+        Forwards the received content e.g. towards the configured "content"-app.

+    3) content:
+        The content filter was described in the examples above.
+It filters content received from epcap_port or from defrag based upon strings.

 ## PF_RING
         This section refers to epcap, not to the epcap_port app and is automatically downloaded